 Even though I buy my wool dryer balls from an eco-friendly Canadian company, some people prefer to make their own or are interested in trying their hand at it.

-In this post, I explain how to make wool dryer balls, and I’ve included a video by an experienced crafter to show the steps.
+In this post, I explain how to make wool dryer balls, and I’ve included the link to a video by an experienced crafter to show the steps.

 How to Make Wool Dryer Balls